GSOC 2016 #1: with_timeout

 There are two ways to handle errors and exceptions in Splash Lua scripts:

-1. Return a flag ok which tells whether the operation was successful or not and result which contains the result or the reason of an exception of the operation.
+which contains the result or the reason of an exception of the operation. - Return

 In Lua, exceptions are thrown only if a user did something wrong (e.g. passed wrong arguments), so we’ve chosen the first solution because the timeout of callback isn’t related with the user itself rather than the API implementation.